Ozone Park–Lefferts Boulevard station: Station layout

 This station is one of the three southern terminals for the A train.
-Although this is a "south" terminal in railroad directions (considering the Eighth Avenue Line in Manhattan as north–south), Liberty Avenue underneath runs geographically west-southwest to east-northeast, so a train approach the "south" is actually traveling east-northeast, or more north than south.
+Although this is a "south" terminal in railroad directions (considering the Eighth Avenue Line in Manhattan as north–south), Liberty Avenue underneath runs geographically west-southwest to east-northeast, so a train approaching the "south" is actually traveling east-northeast, or more north than south.
+The A train stops here at all times except nights, running to Brooklyn and Manhattan; a shuttle train to Euclid Avenue serves the station during late nights.
+The station is the eastern terminus for all service; the next stop to the west (railroad south) is 111th Street.

 This station has one island platform and two tracks.
 The tracks at the geographic north end of the station end at bumper blocks.
 At the geographic south end of the station, the line splits from two tracks to three.
 The middle express track is not currently used in revenue service.

 Exits

 The full-time entrance is at the geographic east end of the station.
 Three doors lead to a staircase, which descends to an enclosed station house.
 Past the bumper blocks, an elevator also provides access to that station house.
 Outside fare control, staircases descend to either western corner of Liberty Avenue and Lefferts Boulevard, while another elevator descends to the northwestern corner of the intersection.

-The exits at the opposite end has HEET access, with a mezzanine that leads to either western corner of Liberty Avenue and 116th Street, with various offices and transit employee facilities.
+The exits at the opposite end have HEET access, with a mezzanine that leads to either western corner of Liberty Avenue and 116th Street, with various offices and transit employee facilities.
 This mezzanine was renovated by an in-house contract in 1999.
 The tile colors here are light beige with dark green accents, installed in 1997.